ns-0437/Traffic-Signal-Detection/README.md

-# Indian Traffic Sign Detection using YOLOv8
+# Traffic Sign Detection using YOLOv8

 This repository contains the code, trained model weights, dataset, and results for detecting various Indian traffic signs using the YOLOv8 object detection model provided by Ultralytics.